 - Try a raspberry glaze on top.

-Scones can be frozen raw or baked.
-The unbaked lemon scones can be frozen after being cut into wedges.
+You can freeze unbaked lemon scones after being cut into wedges.
+Freeze on a flat cookie sheet, then wrap tightly in plastic wrap and store in a zipper bag.
 Bake straight from frozen, adding a few more minutes to the baking time.

-The freezer will preserve baked scones pretty well.
-For best results freeze as soon as possible after baking.
-Cool fully without the glaze.
-The glaze can be frozen separately in a freezer bag.
-Keep for 3-4 months, then thaw at room temperature and add fresh glaze.
+You can also freeze baked scones.
+For best results freeze as soon as possible after they have baked and cooled (skip the glaze).
+Freeze for 3-4 months, then thaw at room temperature and add fresh glaze.

-They are best served fresh.
-If you have leftovers, store in an airtight container for 1-2 days.
+They are best served fresh, but if you have leftovers store them in an airtight container for 1-2 days.
 For longer storage, see the freezer instructions above.

 We prefer to use cream in this recipe because it creates an ultra-tender dough without the extra tang from buttermilk.